ASTR 1210 (O'Connell) Study Guide

 astronomers to arrive at the correct interpretation described here.

 Ancient Greek astronomers understood most of this after several hundred

 years of work, but the knowledge was lost and only rediscovered during

 the Renaissance, 1300 years later.
 Copernicus (ca. 1540, see Study Guide 6) first put these concepts in their

 The key to complete understanding of celestial motions was introduced

 The listed motions of celestial objects are produced by

 two entirely different effects:

-- The Greeks built mathematical models of the sky based on the
+- The Greeks built mathematical models of the sky based on

-concepts in plane and spherical geometry which they had
+plane and spherical geometry which they had

 developed.
 These reduce a bewildering array of complex